-TCP port monitoring utilities
+TCP port monitoring and discovery

 por·tend pôrˈtend/ verb